hartwigmedical/serve/README.md

 - Minor indicates a new feature
 - Patch indicates a bug fix

-Currently, the GitHub release is not automatically created, so you need to create a new release on the GitHub website and attach the serve jar as an additional resource.
+Currently, the GitHub release is not automatically created, so you need to create a new release on the GitHub website and attach the respective jar and database generation scripts as additional resources.
 The jars can be built by running these commands:

 - `mvn versions:set -DnewVersion=${new_version}`
 - `mvn clean package`.